 Expect to be overtaken by cars and lorries on bends and if you are driving be vigilant.
 Nepal has frequent bus accidents with fatalities.
 Do not travel on the roof of a bus as it is not only forbidden but the low strung cables across the streets are likely to either throw you off the top or decapitate you.

 There are lots mopeds carrying families or boxes of chickens and crash helmets are unheard of.
 If you plan to hire one do so from a reputable company and only drive during the day.
 Pedestrians account for 40% of road fatalities in Nepal.
 Pavements are either non existent or pedestrians do not have priority.

 Roads in the Kathmandu Valley are congested, with little regard for any kind of traffic legislation.
 The traffic is very poorly controlled, and cows, which are considered holy, have the run of the road.
 If you are unfortunate enough to kill a cow while driving in Nepal, you are likely to have to pay compensation to the owner.
 Auto rickshaws have been removed from Kathmandu, as they contributed heavily to the air pollution.
 There are cycle rickshaws and buses around the city, and traffic jams are common, particularly between the hours of 9am to 5pm.

 There are air crashes in Nepal largely due to the mountainous terrain.
 Many trekkers fly to Lukla which is one of the most hazardous airfields in the world surrounded by mountains.
 It also an incredible sight seeing the volume of aircraft handled here.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Don't take shortcuts on your Nepal trip – saving time may not save your life.
-Read this World Nomads guide to preparing and staying safe while trekking in the Himalayas.
+Don't take shortcuts prior to trekking in Nepal – saving time (or money) may not save your life.
+Here's how to prepare for your trip to the Himalayas.